Adaptive-Solver Framework for Dynamic Strategy Selection in Large Language Model Reasoning: Abstract

 \section{Abstract}

-As the field of artificial intelligence evolves, Large Language Models (LLMs) are showcasing impressive ability in handling complex reasoning tasks.
-Researchers have developed various techniques utilizing LLMs to tackle these challenges.
-In real-world situations, problems often span a spectrum of complexities.
-Humans inherently adjust their problem-solving approaches based on task complexity.
-However, most methodologies that leverage LLMs tend to adopt a uniform approach: utilizing consistent models, prompting methods, and degrees of problem decomposition, regardless of the problem complexity.
-Inflexibility of these methods can bring unnecessary computational overhead or sub-optimal performance.
-To address this problem, we introduce an Adaptive-Solver framework.
-It strategically modulates solving strategies based on the difficulties of the problems.
-Given an initial solution, the framework functions with two primary modules.
-The initial \textit{evaluation} module assesses the adequacy of the current solution.
-If improvements are needed, the subsequent \textit{adaptation} module comes into play.
-Within this module, three key adaptation strategies are employed: (1) \textit{Model Adaptation}: Switching to a stronger LLM when a weaker variant is inadequate.
-(2) \textit{Prompting Method Adaptation}: Alternating between different prompting techniques to suit the problem's nuances.
-(3) \textit{Decomposition Granularity Adaptation}: Breaking down a complex problem into more fine-grained sub-questions to enhance solvability.
-Through such dynamic adaptations, our framework not only enhances computational efficiency but also elevates the overall performance.
-This dual-benefit ensures both the efficiency of the system for simpler tasks and the precision required for more complex questions.
-Experimental results from complex reasoning benchmarks reveal that the \textit{prompting method adaptation} and \textit{decomposition granularity adaptation} within the Adaptive-Solver framework enhance performance across all tasks.
-Furthermore, the \textit{model adaptation} approach significantly reduces API costs (up to 50\%) while maintaining superior performance.\notedauthorfootnote{\dag}{Equal contribution.}\notedauthorfootnote{*}{Corresponding author.}
+Large Language Models (LLMs) demonstrate impressive ability in handling reasoning tasks.
+However, unlike humans who can instinctively adapt their problem-solving strategies to the complexity of task, most LLM-based methods adopt a one-size-fits-all approach.
+These methods employ consistent models, sample sizes, prompting methods and levels of problem decomposition, regardless of the problem complexity.
+The inflexibility of these methods can bring unnecessary computational overhead or sub-optimal performance.
+To address this limitation, we introduce an Adaptive-Solver (AS) framework that \textbf{dynamically adapts solving strategies to suit various problems, enabling the flexible allocation of test-time computational resources.} The framework functions with two primary modules.
+The initial \textit{evaluation} module assesses the reliability of the current solution using answer consistency.
+If the solution is deemed unreliable, the subsequent \textit{adaptation} module comes into play.
+Within this module, various types of adaptation strategies are employed collaboratively.
+Through such dynamic and multi-faceted adaptations, our framework can help reduce computational consumption and improve performance.
+Experimental results from complex reasoning benchmarks reveal that our method can significantly reduce API costs (up to 85\%) while maintaining original performance.
+Alternatively, it achieves up to 4.5\% higher accuracy compared to the baselines at the same cost.
+The code and dataset are available at https://github.com/john1226966735/Adaptive-Solver.